A little history…

 When did you start farming and why?

 Well, I was raised on a farm and I’ve been on a farm my whole life.
 It’s all I ever done.

 Why did you choose to be producer with HNG?

 To be honest, Jamie and I were both doing the same thing.
 We were both raising hogs and trying to find a way to market them.
 We got to butting heads going after similar markets.
 So, we put our heads together and made it work.
 Jamie takes care of the marketing, and I take care of the production side of things.
 It works really well.
 Marketing just wasn’t my thing, but it is the part that Jamie really seems to enjoy.
 It was just a natural fit.

 What do you like to do when you are not on the farm?

 My answer to that question would have to be that I seek the need for an internship- It’s a seven day a week job.
 We don’t do much else.
 I love what I do, so every day is fun to me.

 What is your favorite farm memory?

-What is your favorite time of the day on the farm and why?
+What is your favorite time of day on the farm and why?

-Who or what was your inspiration to raise animals on a pasture based system?
+Who or what was your inspiration to raise animals on a pasture based system and why?